Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 This Historic Environment Scotland property is also Edinburgh’s most popular visitor attraction.

-- This article from Truly Edinburgh says more about Edinburgh Castle.
+- Plan your visit: this feature article fromTruly Edinburgh says more about Edinburgh Castle.

 2) Craigmillar Castle

-Developing from a c.
-14th century tower house, the influential Preston family took control of the castle and surrounding estate.
+Developing from a c.14th century tower house, the influential Preston family took control of the castle and surrounding estate.
 Sir Simon Preston, for example, was one of the party that welcomed Mary of Guise, wife of James V and mother of Mary Queen of Scots to Edinburgh.

 Mary Queen of Scots visited on several occasions.
 She fled to Craigmillar after the murder of her secretary David Rizzio in the Palace of Holyroodhouse.
 Craigmillar may also have been the place where the plot to kill Mary’s husband Lord Darnley was hatched.